Happy End (band): Career

 For their third album, also titled Happy End (this time written in the Latin alphabet), they signed with King Records and recorded in 1972 in Los Angeles with Van Dyke Parks producing.
 Although Hosono later described the work with Parks as "productive," the album sessions were tenuous, and the members of Happy End were disenchanted with their vision of America they had anticipated.
 A language barrier along with opposition between the Los Angeles studio personnel and Happy End was also apparent, which further frustrated the group.
 These feelings were conveyed in the closing track "Sayonara America, Sayonara Nippon", which received some contributions from Parks and Little Feat guitarist Lowell George.
 As Matsumoto explained: "We had already given up on Japan, and with [that song], we were saying bye-bye to America too—we weren't going to belong to any place."
 While the band officially disbanded on December 31, 1972, the album was released in February 1973.
 They had their last concert on September 21, 1973, titled City -Last Time Around, with a live album of the show released as Live Happy End the following year.
+In 2023, Matsumoto said he did not really know why Happy End broke up.
+Although he had a theory, he said he could not disclose it, and Suzuki suggested it might be better to leave it a mystery.